davejacobs/vimfiles/README.md

 # Vimfiles

-Vim config in the cloud
+Vim/Neovim config in the cloud

 ## Install

-Assuming you have `curl` and `vim` installed:
+Assuming you have `git` and `curl` installed:

     git clone https://github.com/davejacobs/vimfiles.git
     cd vimfiles